 Give your campaign a name and description.

-The priority value is used to determine which campaign a user is entered into when they are eligible for multiple campaigns.
-A higher value here means a higher priority – that is, if a player is eligible for multiple campaigns they will be entered into the campaign with the highest priority value.
+The priority value determines which campaign a user is entered into when they are eligible for multiple campaigns.
+A higher value here means a higher priority – that is, if a player is eligible for multiple campaigns they are entered into the campaign with the highest priority value.

-A decision point is the point in your game where you will make a request to the deltaDNA Engage system to determine if there are any actions that should be taken for the player.
+A decision point is a point in your game where you will make a request to the deltaDNA Engage system to determine if there are any actions to take for the player.
 There will be a finite number of feasible decision points in your game and some planning will be required to determine what points are most appropriate for your game type and personalisation requirements.
 Examples of decision points might be firstRun, gameOver, storeEntered, bigLoss.
-You can define the decision points for your game and specify any parameters that should be sent with them in the Decision Point Management tool.
+You can define the decision points for your game and specify any parameters to send with them in the Decision Point Management tool.

-Choose which decision point you want to use when making requests from your game to check this campaign.
+Choose which decision point to use when making requests from your game to check this campaign.

 Select Add Criteria to specify the values of any parameters sent in your Engage request that should be used as qualification conditions.

-For example, if you made an Engage request each time a player failed a mission, you would want to pass a missionID or missionName parameter along with the request, so you could apply different actions specific missions.
+For example, to make an Engage request when players fail a mission, pass a missionID or missionName parameter with the request, so you could apply different actions specific missions.

-The next thing to specify is, which players should be considered eligible for your campaign.
+Specify which players are eligible for your campaign.